Exclusive Occupancy of the Marital Home in New York Matrimonial Actions

 If the pendente lite motion contains sufficient allegations to warrant exclusive occupancy, but otherwise insufficient supporting evidence, a hearing may be granted.

-The article "Exclusive Occupancy of the Marital Home in New York Matrimonial Actions" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Exclusive Occupancy of the Marital Home in New York Matrimonial Actions" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.